HackPlan/quark-shell-mac/README.md

 0. Open ``menubar-webkit.xcworkspace`` in Xcode
 0. Build and have fun!

-Remember that Menubar WebKit is still a WIP.
+Remember that Quark Shell is still a WIP.
 When the project is stable enough, I will definitely simplify the build process.

 ## FAQ
 * Can I use **local storage**?
 Yes.
 * Can I use **WebSQL**?
 Yes.
-* Is Menubar WebKit compatible with Mac App Store?
+* Is Quark Shell compatible with Mac App Store?
 Absolutely yes.
+* Do you guys have a plan for Linux version?
+Yes, we love Linux.

+## Story

+Quark Shell was originally Menubar WebKit, it was created for [Pomotodo for Mac](https://pomotodo.com/apps).
+Later on, we decided to create a Windows version based on Atom Shell.
+The project is highly inspired by [Atom Shell](https://github.com/atom/atom-shell), [node-webkit](https://github.com/rogerwang/node-webkit), and [MacGap](https://github.com/maccman/macgap).
+As a cross-platform project, Menubar WebKit is no longer appropriate, so we started to use Quark Shell.

 ## Credits

-**Menubar WebKit** was created by **[LIU Dongyuan (@xhacker)](https://github.com/xhacker)** in the development of [Pomotodo for Mac](http://pomotodo.com).
+**Quark Shell for Mac** was created by **[LIU Dongyuan (@xhacker)](https://github.com/xhacker)** in the development of [Pomotodo for Mac](https://pomotodo.com).

 Some of the code are taken from: